dunkelfrosch/docker-bitbucket/README.md

 ./sample-configs/**docker-compose-linkdb.yml**
 > sample configuration for linking mysql container directly

+./sample-configs/**docker-compose-v2.yml**
+> sample configuration for the new docker-compose format (valid since version 1.6.n of docker-compose)

 ## container access and maintenance
 You can check container health by accessing logs of inner tomcat/bitbucket processes directly as long as the container is still running.
 As you can see in this screenshot, Atlassian Bitbucket was starting successfully (*Let's ignore some minor warnings ;)* )